CMPortal Overview

 How To Use The Enrichment Browser

-• Step 2: Review the enrichment results table showing protocol features significantly associated with your selected outcome.
+• Step 3: Click "Find Enrichments" to view protocol features significantly associated with your selections.

 • Important Note: The enrichment analysis may include protocols that don't directly report your selected metric.
 This is intentional and part of the data mining approach—we analyze which features are statistically overrepresented across the entire dataset, even in studies that measure related but different outcomes.